Frequently asked questions.

 -

 A: Absolutely.
 We created Abiding Wild to be welcoming for new homeschooling parents as well as veterans.
 If you’re just starting out, you’ll find the lessons extremely user-friendly – every week’s plan is fully scripted and step-by-step , so you don’t have to figure out what to say or how to teach a concept.
-The curriculum provides tips and even jokes to break the ice, guiding you through each activity with confidence and joy .
+The curriculum provides tips and even jokes, guiding you through each activity with confidence.
 Even if you don’t have a teaching background or you’re not a “science person,” we’ve got you covered.
-Plus, as an Abiding Wild member, you’ll join a supportive online community of fellow homeschooling moms and our team, so you can ask questions, share experiences, and get encouragement along the way .
-Homeschooling can feel overwhelming at first, but with a grab-and-go curriculum like Abiding Wild – and a friendly community by your side – you won’t be alone.
-We’re here to help you succeed and even find delight in this journey!
+Homeschooling can feel overwhelming at first, but with a grab-and-go curriculum like Abiding Wild you will find teaching science easy and fun!

 -

 A: We’re glad you’re interested!
 You can get started right now by downloading our free “Dragonflies” lesson as a sample.
-This will give you a real feel for how our weekly units work – and it’s yours to keep!
-Abiding Wild operates as a monthly Family Membership (for individual families) and a Co-op License (for group settings), with full access to new weekly lessons and our community.
-We are launching the updated membership and co-op packages in August 2025 – be sure to join our email list for launch updates.
-By subscribing (or snagging the free lesson), you’ll receive details on pricing, early-bird promotions, and a notification when registration opens.
-In the meantime, explore our website and blog for more faith-based homeschool inspiration.
-We can’t wait to welcome you into the Abiding Wild family when the doors open!
+This will give you a real feel for how our units work – and it’s yours to keep!
+You ca purchase individual lessons in our Shop.
+Also, Abiding Wild has a Co-op License option (for group settings), with full access to new weekly lessons and our community.

 -